Our Expenses in Malaysia

-Our first month we had an apartment in Kuala Lumpur and often cooked for ourselves.
-When we went out for eating in KL, we often went to less expense places.
+During our first month in Malaysia, we rented an apartment in Kuala Lumpur and often cooked for ourselves.
+When we went out for eating in KL, we often went to less expensive restaurants.
 However, we also treated ourselves to a visit to a cafe from time to time, or even Western food, which cost us a lot more than eating, for example, at Indian restaurants.

-Is an apartment less expense than staying in several hotels?
+Is an apartment less expensive than staying in several hotels?

 It depends… we prefer middle-class hotels rather than budget hotels, so we have set a maximum price of 30.00 euros per night on average.

-You can certainly find cheaper accommodations, but for us a better hotel is more important.
-And since we don’t do expensive activities like bungee jumping, we can save on activities.
+You can certainly find cheaper accommodations, but for us, a nicer hotel is more important.
+And since we don’t have expensive activities like bungee jumping, we can save on activities.

 If you’re wondering about golf, yes, that is expensive.
-But we have a separate created golf budget for our trip, and therefore the cost of the golf is not listed here.
+But we have a separate created golf budget for our trip, and therefore the cost of our golf in Malaysia is not listed here.

-So, was our first month in Kuala Lumpur less expensive for us than our next month?
+So, was our first month in Kuala Lumpur less expensive than our next month?
 Not really.

-Our accommodation in KL was more expensive than our next month in hotels.
-But, we must say, that we had a really great apartment, complete with a pool and a fitness centre.
-Also, when it came to food, we didn’t really save that much even though we cooked for ourselves.
+Our accommodation in KL was more expensive than the following month in hotels.
+But, we must say, that we had a really great apartment, complete with a pool and a fitness center.
+And, when it came to food, we didn’t really save that much even though we cooked for ourselves.
 This was the biggest surprise for us.

 |07 May to 03 June||in %||in Euro|